NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/GP-Connect---Pharmacy-First/Home/Examples/Pharmacy-First-service---Example-1/Scenario.page.md

                 Information and advice given
             </td>
             <td>
-                If symptoms do not improve within 2 days, please call 111 for further advice.
+                Keep the site clean.
+If the symptoms do not improve, contact 111.
             </td>
         </tr>
     </tbody>